Date: 6 January 2015. Holiday Invitations

 Plus the thought of spending Christmas with strangers is less than

 enticing.
-Frankly, it's intimidating and a bit scary too.
-I'd rather
+Frankly, the idea is intimidating and a bit scary too.
+I

 not, you know?